 Nutrients in the water are the fuel for plant growth.
-Nutrient concentrations can be interpretted as the potential for nuisance plant growth.
+Nutrient concentrations can be interpreted as the potential for nuisance plant growth.
 Phosphorus is a main nutrient necessary for aquatic plant growth, so it is important that this nutrient remains low in the lake.
-The total phosphorus fluctuated in and out of the target range during the summer.
-The season average was at the upper limit of the target range, showing there was an overall decrease since last year.
+The total phosphorus started the summer above the target range, but decreased into the target range by June.
+The season average was at the upper limit of the target range, showing there was a slight decrease since last year.
 Phosphate, the active form of phosphorus, was within the target range for all tests this year.